-Explorative diving trips in the largest whale sharks sanctuary: Cendrawasih Bay.
+Diving trips in the largest whale sharks sanctuary: Cenderawasih Bay

-The enormous Cenderawasih Bay in North East Papua is home to the largest marine park in Indonesia, with some of the finest coral gardens and dramatic vertical walls to dive.
+The enormous Cenderawasih Bay, in the northeast of the remote Papua, is home to the largest marine park in Indonesia, with some of the finest coral gardens and dramatic vertical walls to dive.
 Cenderawasih Bay is the only place in the world where it is possible to see such a large quantity of whale sharks and with such ease, and not only diving, but just snorkeling or swimming.
 The numerous Japanese wrecks scattered around the bay from the Second World War are another major call.
 Underwater exploration of the Cenderawasih region has only just begun, and we expect more surprises to emerge for these extra ordinary seas.
+Cenderawasih Bay is a diving destination accesible by liveaboard only.

 Divers generally enter this region via the airport at Manokwari or Biak on the Indonesian province of West Papua.
 Because of its isolated location this bay is protected from the Pacific currents which promote the gathering of certain endemic species.